-Outlook.-We have demonstrated that constrained charges' noncommutation promotes entanglement, on average.
+We have demonstrated that constrained charges' noncommutation promotes average entanglement.
 Numerical and analytical calculations support this conclusion in microcanonical and AMC subspaces.
+In the microcanonical comparison, the Page-curve gap stems from the discrepancy between the subspaces' dimensionalities.
 This work reveals how one hallmark of quantum theory-operators' failure to commute-influences another-entanglement.
+Due to entanglement's role in thermalization, our results are suggestive of how charges' noncommutation affects quantum many-body thermalization (as discussed more below).

-This conclusion rests on two models that resemble each other closely but differ in whether their charges commute.
+Our conclusions rest on two models that resemble each other closely but differ in whether their charges commute.
 Our models can now be used to explore effects of charges' noncommutation on other quantum phenomena.
-Possibilities include chaos [83, 84], as analyzed with out-of-time-ordered correlators [85-88] and random unitary circuits [89, 90]; bounds on quantum-simulation errors [91]; and quantum-machine-learning algorithms' performances [92].
+Possibilities include chaos [78,79], as analyzed with out-of-time-ordered correlators [80-83] and random unitary circuits [84,85]; bounds on quantum-simulation errors [86]; and quantum-machine-learning algorithms' performances [87].

 Additionally, our results raise a puzzle.
 We find that charges' noncommutation promotes entanglement, which accompanies thermalization.
-Another result links noncommuting charges to enhanced thermalization: Non-Abelian symmetries destabilize many-body localization, a phase of matter in which entanglement spreads very slowly [93].
-In contrast, charges' noncommutation was found to restrict thermalizing behaviors in two other settings.
-First, local observables' time-averaged expectation values can deviate from thermal predictions by anomalously large corrections, under a physically reasonable assumption, if charges fail to commute [41].
-Second, charges' noncommutation can decrease the rate of entropy production, which accompanies thermalization [48].
+Another result links noncommuting charges to enhanced thermalization: Non-Abelian symmetries destabilize many-body localization, a phase of matter in which entanglement spreads very slowly [88].
+In contrast, charges' noncommutation was found to restrict thermalizing behaviors in two ways.
+First, local operators' time-averaged expectation values may deviate from thermal predictions by anomalously large corrections if charges fail to commute [40].
+Second, charges' noncommutation can decrease the rate of entropy production, which accompanies thermalization [47].
 These two results technically do not conflict with ours or with Ref.
-[93], concerning different setups.
+[88], concerning different setups.
 However, they invite a more general understanding of when non-Abelian symmetries enhance or suppress entanglement and thermalization.

-Apart from the foregoing theoretical opportunities, the difference between commuting-charge and noncommuting-charge Page curves may be observed experimentally.
-For example, at the curves' midpoints $(N_A = N/2)$, the difference is 0.124 nats in the microcanonical setting for N = 4, so a precision of ≈ 0.05 nats should suffice to observe the difference.
-Such a precision has been achieved with trapped ions [94-96] and ultracold atoms [97-99].
-Furthermore, noncommuting-charge thermodynamics has been argued and demonstrated to be observable on these platforms [49, 50, 59].
+Apart from the foregoing theoretical opportunities, the difference between commuting-charge and noncommuting-charge entanglement entropies may be observed experimentally.
+For example, at the Page curves' midpoints ( $N_A = N/2$ ), the difference is 0.124 nats in the microcanonical setting for N = 4.
+A precision of $\approx 0.05$ nats should therefore suffice to observe the difference.
+Such a precision has been achieved with trapped ions [89-91] and ultracold atoms [92-94].
+Furthermore, noncommuting-charge thermodynamics has been argued and demonstrated to be observable on these platforms [48,49,57].